inclusive-design/baby-bliss-bot/docs/ConvertBMWToJSON.md

 # Convert BMW Encoding to JSON Structure

-This document describes steps for converting digitalized BMW encoding documents to a JSON file that will serve as the foundation for implementing the BMW input method.
+This document describes steps for converting digitized BMW encoding documents to a JSON file that will serve as the foundation for implementing the BMW input method.

 BMW encoding documents are in PDF format.
-These PDFs are composed by digitalized images of orginal books.
-The coversio method is:
+These PDFs are composed by digitized images of orginal books.
+The coversion method is:

-1. Split every single page in a PDF into .jpg files
+1. Split each page in the PDF into its own .jpg file
-2. Use OCR library to extract texts from .jpg files
+2. Use OCR library to extract texts from .jpg files.
+The OCR library extracts text from images into .txt files.
+See the documentation of [Extract English Texts from Images](/utils/README.md#extract-english-texts-from-images-utilsextract_english_textspy) for details
 3. Verify text files to correct missing or wrong texts
 4. Convert BMW encoding in text files into one single JSON file